-On a cellular level, however, creatine does influence adipocytes, or fat cells, and fat tissue and their metabolism in certain ways.
+On a cellular level, however, researchers publishing in the Journal of Nature Metabolism point out that creatine does influence adipocytes, or fat cells, and fat tissue in certain ways.
 It can also influence triglyceride synthesis in different cell types.

 Creatine and Resistance Training for Weight Loss

 Research shows that the combination of creatine supplementation and resistance training may help burn fat mass more than resistance training alone.
-One meta-analysis looked at the potential role creatine plays in reducing fat mass in aging participants.
+One 2019 meta-analysis in the Journal of Functional Morphology and Kinesiology looked at the potential role creatine plays in reducing fat mass in aging participants.